Shoulder (Subacromial) Bursitis

 Visiting your doctor when you have shoulder pain is always recommended, as there are many possible issues that can happen within the shoulder.
 Sometimes, one set of symptoms can result in multiple diagnoses.
 An X-Ray and MRI are often needed in order to diagnose a shoulder ailment properly.

-Although rare, subacromial bursitis can be caused by an infection which is potentially serious.
+Although rare, subacromial bursitis can be caused by an infection which is potentially very serious.
 Your doctor will be able to rule this out as a possible cause.

 You doctor will likely do some range of motion tests with you, and may refer you on to a physical therapist.
 Many people see great improvements in physical therapy with shoulder related problems and are able to treat the problem with conservative measures.